alexanderpeerdeman/sternwarte-kreuznach.de/README.md

 ## Search

-Inspiration for using Hugo to create the search index was take from [https://palant.info/2020/06/04/the-easier-way-to-use-lunr-search-with-hugo/](https://palant.info/2020/06/04/the-easier-way-to-use-lunr-search-with-hugo/)
+Inspiration for using Hugo to create the search index was taken from [https://palant.info/2020/06/04/the-easier-way-to-use-lunr-search-with-hugo/](https://palant.info/2020/06/04/the-easier-way-to-use-lunr-search-with-hugo/)